chrisba11/abodian_scripts/README.md

 # abodian_scripts
-Scripts for editing materials, material templates, etc. for Mozaik
+Various scripts for editing & creating files for Mozaik.
+(editing materials, editing material templates, adding new materials and creating new material templates with those materials, printing special reports, renaming backups, etc.)

-Mozaik is a 3D modeling software that generates drawings for our clients and part lists and CNC tooling code for us to machine all of our parts.
+Mozaik is a 3D modeling software that generates drawings for our clients and part lists and CNC machine code for our production team to machine all of our parts and build our products.

-The software has some limitations that we have needed to circumvent through writing our own scripts to update materials and material templates.
+Mozaik's software has some limitations that we have needed to circumvent through writing our own scripts.

-One of the scripts we needed was the ability to copy every door material in our system to create a duplicate material with the same name that had the text "BSAW" at the end of the name and some modifications to the trim dimensions for the edges of the material.
-This allowed us to assign this new material to every material template
+One of the scripts we needed was the ability to copy every door material in our system in order to create a duplicate material with the same name that had the text "BSAW" at the end of the name and some modifications to the trim dimensions for the edges of the material.
+This function allowed us to assign this new material to every material template
-(roughly 700 of them) for specific parts we want sent to the Beam Saw instead of the Nested Router CNC.
+(roughly 700 of them) for specific parts we want to send to the Beam Saw instead of our Nested Router CNC.
 I was able to assign these new materials to each template using another script.
 Both of these functions can be found in the material_template_update.py file.

 Another challenge we've been working to overcome is that the software does not have a report that lists all products that had special notes for the shop.